historical-theology/stthomas/faith-reason-revelation/cumulative-essay-f2023.md

 	* Your clear **thesis statement** would be something to this effect:

-	*The Gospel of Mark posits the solution to the moral aspect of the Problem of Evil that all moral evils are consequences humans freely choosing to reject God.*
+	*The Gospel of Mark posits the solution to the moral aspect of the Problem of Evil that all moral evils are consequences of humans freely choosing to reject God.*

 	* You thus would continue the introduction by previewing your main points, which might look like this: